digixvalley

 • repeat purchase rate

-• ad impressions per active user (balanced with user experience)
+• ad impressions per active user (balanced with UX)

 • retention impact of ad load